himefei/LifAi2/memory-bank/progress.md

 [2025-06-26 16:51:00] - Application successfully running after refactoring: Confirmed that run.py launches correctly and the refactored prompt editor and floating toolbar modules are working properly.
 All refactoring improvements are now operational.

+[2025-06-26 16:58:00] - Added console-free launch options: Created run.pyw file and launch.bat for running the application without showing the command prompt window.
+Updated README.md with three launch options: console-free (recommended), batch file, and with console (for debugging).
+Users can now double-click run.pyw or launch.bat for a clean desktop experience.

+[2025-06-26 17:01:00] - Fixed launch.bat and finalized launch options: Updated launch.bat to use pythonw.exe with better error handling and fallback options.
+Confirmed that run.pyw works perfectly for console-free launching.
+Updated README.md to prioritize run.pyw as the recommended launch method, with launch.bat as optional alternative.
+Users now have reliable console-free application launching.

+[2025-06-26 17:02:00] - Finalized console-free launch solution: Removed problematic launch.bat file due to PATH issues.
+Simplified to focus on working solution: run.pyw provides reliable console-free launching via double-click.
+Updated README.md with clean, simple instructions emphasizing run.pyw as the primary method with pythonw command as backup option.